why don't men go to the doctor

 It’s important for everyone to see a primary care provider.

-Your primary care provider can also help to make sure you’re up to date on the appropriate annual screenings for your age, gender and family history, such as a colorectal screening and rectal exam or prostate Specific Antigen (PSA) test.
+Your primary care provider can also help to make sure you’re up to date on the appropriate annual screenings for your age, gender and family history, such as a colorectal screening and rectal exam or prostate-specific antigen (PSA) test.

 Dr. Morello says it needs to start with addressing specifics.

-“Men should have routine exams for blood pressure monitoring, blood work for cholesterol, metabolic, diabetic and prostate screenings as well as colorectal screenings starting at age 45,” he shares.
+“Men should have routine exams for blood pressure monitoring, blood work for cholesterol, metabolic, diabetic and prostate screenings, as well as colorectal screenings starting at age 45,” he shares.

-Additional men’s health tips:
+More men’s health tips

 • If you smoke, there is no better time to quit than now.
 Smoking is the major cause of heart disease and lung cancer.